Aktyn/Bike-Tour-Assistant/README.md

 ```

 ### Executing
-Run the `BikeTourAssistant` executable that generates in build directory
+Run the `BikeTourAssistant` executable that generates in build directory (sudo is required)